h15200/notes/cs-terms.md

   - `Application` is a subset of program which specifically interfaces with a user to perform tasks.
 It is designed to be installed and managed by users.
     - ex.
 VSCode is an application downloaded by users to write code.
   - `Service` is a program that does not involve the user but managed by systems
     - a background process that runs on startup is launched by a `program`, but since the user never interacts with that logic, it is not an `application` but a `service`.
-In this case specifically a `background service`
+With Windows systems, a `Windows Service` or `Windows Background Service` refers to a specific program that runs in the background.
+In Macs, they are called `agents` or `daemons`

+## Server

+- servers provide services.
+Services (see above for details) are just programs that don't interface with users
+- servers can exist in the same machine or can be else where, for ex web servers.
+- a web server is a specific type of servers that communicate data via RPCs
+- a Windows background server is a service that runs in the same machine

 ## Runtime